AsemDevs/portfolio/README.md

 ## Work Experience

-### Full Stack Web Developer at RocApply
+### Full Stack Developer at Tixee

-- **Duration:** Month Year - Month Year
+- **Duration:** 2022-09 - present
 - **Responsibilities:**
-  - Redesigned and developed new features for the RocApply website
+  - Developed and maintained the company's WordPress website
-  - Worked on both frontend and backend development using MODx CMS and PHP
+  - Created custom login and registration forms connected to their CRM API
-  - Implemented multilingual functionality and created various custom features
+  - Worked on various backend tasks and fixed translation plugin bugs
-  - Handled SEO, Google Analytics, and Google Adsense
+  - Developed high-performance landing pages and integrated various APIs

 ### Web Developer at Flexistax